-The basic information on significant subsidiaries is as follows:
+The basic information on subsidiaries is as follows:

-Company name Main operating location Percentage of of ownership Relationship Measurement
+Company name Main operating location Percentage of ownership Percentage of ownership Relationshi Relationship Measurement

-- December 31, December 31,
+December 31, December 31,

-2023 2022
+2024 2023

 Hung Yeu Taiwan 92.83% 92.83% Subsidiary Equity method

 Construction Co.,

 Ltd.

-Hungtu Alishan Taiwan -% 99.87% Subsidiary Equity method

-International

-Development Co.,

-Ltd.

-Fong Suei Taiwan 30.00% -% Associate Equity method
+Fong Suei Taiwan 30.00% 30.00% Associate Equity method

 Construction Co.,

 Ltd.

-- (a) As Hungtu Alishan has no loner substantively operated, the dissolution and liquidation have been resolved by the shareholders meeting on April 27, 2022.
-The completion of liquidation has been approved by Chiayi District Court on May 5, 2023. - (b) The Company resolved by the board of directors on March 15, 2023 to participate in the "Urban Renewal Project in the Renewal Area in Southern Side of Chien Kung Senior High School, Hsinchu City" by business alliance with DaMei Investment Co., Ltd. and jointly establish "Fong Suei Construction Co., Ltd." The Company invested NT\$180,000 thousand, and acquired 30% of ownership.
+The Company resolved by the board of directors on March 15, 2023 to participate in the "Urban Renewal Project in the Renewal Area in Southern Side of Chien Kung Senior High School, Hsinchu City" by business alliance with DaMei Investment Co., Ltd. and jointly establish "Fong Suei Construction Co., Ltd." The Company invested NT\$180,000 thousand, and acquired 30% of ownership.
 As the Company has significant influence over the investee, it is recognized as investments accounted for using equity method.

-2. The profit or loss of long-term equity investments accounted for using equity method for the years ended December 31, 2023 and 2022 was recognized based on the audited and attested financial statements of each investee in the same period.
+2. The profit or loss of long-term equity investments accounted for using equity method for the years ended December 31, 2024 and 2023 was recognized based on the audited and attested financial statements of each investee in the same period.
 The profit (loss) of long-term equity investments accounted for using equity method is as follows:

-2023 2022

-Hung Yeu Construction Co., Ltd. \$ 992 (\$ 566)
+• 2027 2023 Hung Yeu Construction Co., Ltd. \$ 1,454 \$ 992 Fong Suei Construction Co., Ltd. ( 1,077) ( 482) • \$ 377 \$ 510

-Hungtu Alishan International Development Co., Ltd. - 452,679

-Fong Suei Construction Co., Ltd. (482)

-\$ 510 \$ 452,113

-3. The aforementioned long-term equity investments with percentage of ownership over 50% were included in the parent company only entities in the consolidated financial statements for the years ended December 31, 2023 and 2022.
+3. The aforementioned long-term equity investments with percentage of ownership over 50% were included in the parent company only entities in the consolidated financial statements for the years ended December 31, 2024 and 2023.